Energy Conservation Project Descriptions

 Kent Campus Classroom, Laboratory, Auxiliary Buildings and Utility Assets Energy Conservation Project, Phase Two

-Phase Two (2) of the original Kent Campus Energy Conservation Project will enable Kent State University to reach the twenty percent (20%) energy savings goal established in House Bill 251.
+Phase Two (2) of the original Kent Campus Energy Conservation Project enables Kent State University to reach the twenty percent (20%) energy savings goal established in House Bill 251.
 In 2012, Kent State University’s Board of Trustees approved implementation of the full cost scope to meet the HB 251 energy saving goals.
 Prior university funding obligations led to project phasing.
-Phase Two is the last phase needed to meet the original goal and will provide solutions for best in class Power Plant operations, substantial retirement of deferred renewal and expected savings/revenue of over $12 million after sixteen (16) years.
-The scope of Phase Two includes select LED retrofits, HVAC and infrastructure enhancements, select window and roof replacements, envelope repairs, Enterprise Optimization System at the combined heat and Power Plant.
-The Amendments to The Brewer-Garret Company's Performance Contract and their Limited Scope Services Agreement were executed in July and Phase 2 is underway.
+Phase Two was the last phase needed to meet the original goal and will provide solutions for best in class Power Plant operations, substantial retirement of deferred renewal and expected savings/revenue of over $12 million after sixteen (16) years.
+The scope of Phase Two involved select LED retrofits, HVAC and infrastructure enhancements, select window and roof replacements, envelope repairs, Enterprise Optimization System at the combined heat and Power Plant.
+The Brewer-Garret Company's Performance Contract and their Limited Scope Services Agreement work was completed in the fall of 2018.

 Kent Campus Residence Services Energy Conservation Project